Commonly asked technical questions

 What is the lockout policy on Access Server?

 A lockout policy is a method of preventing people from brute-forcing the password.
 Brute-forcing is simply endlessly guessing passwords until you hit the right one.
-Obviously you don’t want an Internet-facing system to be susceptible to this.
-It’s important to note that the superuser account openvpn is not subject to the lockout policy.
-In our security recommendations after installation we therefore specifically advise to create your own standard administrative account, and to disable the openvpn superuser account until it is needed (during initial configuration and for problem solving).
+Obviously you don't want an internet-facing system to be susceptible to this.
+It's important to note that the openvpn administrative account on Access Server versions older than 2.10 is not subject to the lockout policy.
+Refer to Secure the openvpn administrative user account for our recommendations in improving security for this account, depending on your version of Access Server.
 All other accounts are subject to the lockout policy.

-In short, the policy is that after 3 failed login attempts on a user account, that user account will be blocked from being able to log in for 15 minutes.
-After that it is released again.
-This is fully adjustable to whatever specifications you want.
-It cannot be disabled in the sense that there’s an on/off switch or setting in Access Server, but you can effectively disable it by setting ridiculously high value like 1 million wrong passwords before locking the user out for 1 second, for example.
+In short, the policy is that after five failed login attempts on a user account, that user account is blocked from signing in for 15 minutes, as of Access Server version 2.10.
+Access Server 2.9 and older use the default of three failed attempts.
+After 15 minutes, the lockout is released.
+You can adjust this policy to your needs.
+It cannot be disabled in the sense that there's an on/off switch or setting in Access Server, but you can effectively disable it by setting a ridiculously high value like one million wrong passwords before locking the user out for one second, for example.
 It can only be configured using the command line tools.
 For more details about changing the default settings, see this command line documentation page regarding the lockout policy.

 How do I unlock users that are locked out now?